fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 A type-directed conversion is used as an option of last resort, at leaf expressions, so different types may be returned on each bracnh of compound structures like `if .. then ... else`.

+This RFC/PR does three things

+1. Puts in place a general backwards-compatible mechanism for type directed conversions (and one that works in conjunction with the existing techniques to allow subsumption at some specific places)

+2. Selects a particular set of type directed conversions to use.
+These are currently
+   - the existing func --> delegate type directed conversions
+   - the existing delegate --> LINQ Expression type directed conversions
+   - upcasting
+   - int32 --> int64/float32/float64
+   - float32 --> float64
+   - op_Implicit when both source and destination are nominal.

+3. Implements an opt-in warning when any of these are used (outside existing uses of upcasting)

 # Motivation

+### Motivation regarding explicit upcasts

 Explicit upcasts are some times required in F# coding and this can be unexpected.
 For example, prior to this RFC this is allowed: